bowseruk/bootcamp-challenge1/README.md

 * Heading attributes fall in sequential order
 * Title elements contain a concise, descriptive title

-This improved the usability of the inital code with screen readers.
+This improved the accesibility of the inital code with technologies such as screen readers.

 ## Installation